Symbols and special characters like © ® ™ and others often need to be inserted into content.

-(Character inserted into post in Visual mode)
+(Character inserted into post in Visual editor)

-Also, keep in mind that the Visual Editor has its own special characters popup helper, which is accessible via the menu.
-If you only plan to use the Visual Editor, then this plugin is redundant. as it would be redundant.
+Also, note that the Visual Content editor has its own special characters popup helper, which is accessible via the editor menu.
+We recommend installing this plugin only if you plan to work in Text mode and want to avoid switching to the Visual Editor when adding custom characters.

-(HTML Entities Button – plugin for WordPress)
+(Install HTML Entities Button plugin for WordPress)

-(HTML Entities Button Functionality)
+(HTML Entities Button Functionality – Text Mode)

 The HTML Entities Button plugin allows you to convert special characters to HTML entities …